Sarah Jane Rees

-Sarah Jane Rees (9 January 1839 – 27 June 1916), also known by a bardic name as "Cranogwen", was a Welsh teacher, poet, editor, master mariner and temperance campaigner.
-She had two romantic friendships with women, first with Fanny Rees, until her death from tuberculosis, then with Jane Thomas, for most of the rest of Rees's life.
+Sarah Jane Rees (9 January 1839 – 27 June 1916), also known by the bardic name "Cranogwen", was a Welsh teacher, poet, editor, master mariner and temperance campaigner.
+She had two romantic friendships with women, first with 'Phania' Fanny Rees, until her death from tuberculosis, then with Jane Thomas, for most of the rest of Rees's life.

 Early life

 Sarah Jane Rees was born at Llangrannog in Cardiganshire, the daughter of mariner John Rees.
 She received early education at the village school.
 A precocious child, she insisted she must accompany her father to sea rather than do sewing and cooking chores at home, which she hated.
 However, this was not so unusual: many wives and daughters accompanied men in local ships, trading up and down the coasts on family business.

 Rees was initially educated locally by an old schoolmaster called Hugh Davies, who taught her Latin and astronomy.
 She later attended school in Cardigan and New Quay, and for a time studied at a navigation school in London, where she gained her master's certificate, a qualification allowing her to command a ship in any part of the world.

 In 1859 Sarah Jane set up her own navigation school in her home village of Llangrannog.